Register a snowmobile

 I am not a New York State resident.
 How can I get a temporary snowmobile registration immediately?

-If your snowmobile is registered in your home state, you can use the NYS Registration for Out-of-State Snowmobile service to get a temporary (15 day) NYS registration and operate your snowmobile here immediately.
+If your snowmobile is registered in your home state, you can use the NYS Registration for Out-of-State Snowmobile service to get a temporary (15 day) NYS registration and operate your snowmobile here immediately (if you registered your snowmobile in New York before, you can renew your registration).
 We will send you your regular registration in the mail.

 You will be able to download your temporary registration (as a PDF) at the end of this transaction.
 You can’t come back and download it later.